 Originally a cellist, Walker performed internationally with orchestras as both a soloist and section principal and worked with many foremost artists including Riccardo Muti, Vladimir Jurowski, Yo-Yo Ma and Håkan Hardenberger.
 He also participated in masterclasses with Yo-Yo Ma, Natalia Gutman, Astrid Schween (Juilliard String Quartet) and members of the Boston Symphony Orchestra, Chicago Symphony Orchestra, The Cleveland Orchestra, London Symphony Orchestra, and the New York Philharmonic.

-Walker’s music studies have taken place at the Interlochen Arts Academy, Chicago College of Performing Arts, Royal College of Music in London and the Music and Arts University of the City of Vienna.
+A graduate of the Interlochen Arts Academy, Walker completed his undergraduate studies in Chicago as a cello student of Richard Hirschl (Chicago Symphony Orchestra).
+Walker then simultaneously completed his postgraduate studies at the Royal College of Music, London and the Music and Arts University of the City of Vienna.

 After performing his first world premiere at the age of 14, Walker gained a passion for music of the present and recent past and has since gone on to participate in many world premieres and other contemporary music performances as both conductor and cellist.
 Highlights include performing music by and for the Minimalist pioneer, Steve Reich, and Pulitzer Prize-winning composer Steven Stucky.
 Walker is a composer himself and has written music ranging from solo to large symphonic works.
 His solo violin piece, Labyrinth, was premiered at the Palau de la Música de València in 2017 and received subsequent performances in Madrid and London.